The Kairos Society, an organization for young entrepreneurs, has raised its own venture fund

 The Kairos Society isn’t just trying to bring the next generation of entrepreneurs together — it’s investing in their companies, too.

-The organization today announced a seed fund called Kairos Society Ventures, and the portfolio already includes Abaris (which offers a private-sector alternative to social security), Brazilian education startup Me Salva, Colombian transporation startup Mi Águila and Radish, which delivers serialized fiction in mobile apps.
+The organization today announced a seed fund called Kairos Society Ventures, and the portfolio already includes Abaris (which offers a private-sector alternative to social security), Brazilian education startup Me Salva, Colombian transporation startup Mi Águila, and Radish, which delivers serialized fiction in mobile apps.

 The Kairos Society isn’t disclosing the size of the fund, but founder Ankur Jain said it’s in the eight figures.
 (The organization had raised $7.4 million as of November, according to a regulatory filing.)